Continuing Medical Education Information

 This training is jointly provided by the Postgraduate Institute for Medicine, the Providers of Accredited Chiropractic Education (PACE), and TeamCME.

-The FMCSA Accredited National Registry of Certified Medical Examiners Training is approved for 12 continuing medical education credits (1 CME/module).
-The estimated time to complete the entire course is 12 hours.
+The FMCSA Accredited National Registry of Certified Medical Examiners Training is approved for 7 continuing medical education credits.

 Upon completion of this training, the participant should be better able to: